dotnet-websharper/docs/v4.x/fsharp/InterfaceGenerator.md

 ### Interface Implementation

-The syntax for class inheritance is as follows:
+The syntax for interface implementation is as follows:

     Class "MyClass"
     |=> Implements [T<System.IComparable>]